costajob/thron/README.md

 ## Setup
 This gem use at least a **Ruby 2.1** compatible parser.
 Thron is a payment service, is assumed you have a valid account in order to use this gem.
-Once you have valid credentials to access the Thron APIs, you have to declare the provided *client name* inside an environment variable called **THRON_CLIENT_ID**, thus the gem can reads from it and configure itself properly.
+Once you have valid credentials to access the Thron APIs, you have to enter the **THRON_CLIENT_ID** value inside of your *.env* file, this way the gem can reads from it and configure itself properly.

 ## HTTParty
 This gem uses the [HTTParty](https://github.com/jnunemaker/httparty) library to communicate with the Thron APIs.